reenas/VR101/virtual-reality.md

 **Vizor and Vizor Patches**
 Vizor is an easy to use tool to create VR Stories with 360-degree content.
-It also has simple-to-use Visual Programming editor called "Patches" which can be used to create WebVR and WebGL experiences easily with no code at all.
+It also has a simple-to-use Visual Programming editor called "Patches" which can be used to create WebVR and WebGL experiences easily with no code at all.

 ![](.gitbook/assets/image-20.png)